konsumer/lovesongs/README.md

 ## song

-This is where you set the order of patterns to be played & chnage the overall mode to pattern (single patterns at a time) or song (play the whole sequence.)
+This is where you set the order of patterns to be played.

 ### jam